Express Entry CRS Score for India in 2026: Cutoffs, Category Draws, and What to Do

 A score of 440 is below the STEM category cutoff and far below general draws.
 Your realistic options are:

 Option 2: Spousal points.
 If you are married and your spouse has not submitted a language test, adding a CLB 7 spouse score adds points through the "spouse or common-law partner" component.
 A spouse's CLB 9 contributes additional points.
-This is particularly valuable because the spousal skill transferability factor adds another 50 points if your spouse has post-secondary education and a language score.
+Spouse factors can contribute up to 40 CRS points in total through spouse education, language, and Canadian work experience; they are not a separate 50-point skill-transferability factor.

 Option 3: PNP nomination.
-A provincial nomination under an Express Entry-aligned stream adds 600 points to your CRS — effectively guaranteeing an ITA in the next draw.
+A provincial nomination under an Express Entry-aligned stream adds 600 points to your CRS.
+It usually places a candidate above the draw cutoff, but federal eligibility and an ITA still apply.
 Ontario and Alberta both operate Tech and STEM-related streams that draw from the federal Express Entry pool.
 These streams have their own requirements and limited intake windows, but for a 440-score applicant they are the most reliable path to an ITA.

 Option 4: French-language draws.
 If you are prepared to learn French to CLB 7, you can enter a significantly lower-cutoff draw pool.
-The French Proficiency draw in 2026 has cleared below 420.
-This is a longer-term strategy (French proficiency takes 12–18 months to build from scratch) but it is the most reliable option for applicants who cannot clear STEM cutoffs.
+The French Proficiency draw in 2026 has generally been in the 380-420 range.
+This is a longer-term strategy (French proficiency is estimated at 6-12 months of study in the research planning range) but it is an option for applicants who cannot clear STEM cutoffs.

 Free Download